Voilett-Roze/asus/Disk-formatting.md

 ### 1. Preparations
 - The process erases all data and partitions on the device.
 - Backup valuable data.
-- Format disk with FAT32 filesystem before beginning to ensure it is clean and detectable by ASUS-WRT firmware.
+- Format disk with FAT32 filesystem before beginning to ensure it is clean and detectable by ASUSWRT firmware.
 - To be on the safe side, remove all other attached USB devices from router before continuing.

 Consider checking the [ASUS Plug-n-Share Disks Compatibility List](https://event.asus.com/2009/networks/disksupport/)